openshift/assisted-service/deploy/podman/README-disconnected.md

 ## Identify a Container Registry and Mirror Contents

 You will need to have a container registry available in the disconnected environment to house all the container images that are required to complete an OpenShift install.
-See [Mirroring image for a disconnected installation](https://docs.okd.io/latest/installing/disconnected_install/installing-mirroring-installation-images.html) for how to mirror the required images.
+See [Mirroring image for a disconnected installation](https://docs.okd.io/latest/installing/disconnected_install/installing-mirroring-installation-images.html) or [Mirroring image for a disconnected installation using the oc-mirror plug-in](https://docs.okd.io/latest/installing/disconnected_install/installing-mirroring-disconnected.html) for how to mirror the required images.

 If you do not have a container registry available you, instructions for installing a container registry and mirroring the contents into that registry can be found in [Creating a mirror registry with mirror registry for Red Hat OpenShift](https://docs.okd.io/latest/installing/disconnected_install/installing-mirroring-creating-registry.html).